tmabraham/awesome-fastai/README.md

 ### Natural Language Processing
 - [blurr](https://github.com/ohmeow/blurr/) - a library that integrates HuggingFace Transformers with version 2 of the fastai framework
 - [fasthugs](https://github.com/morganmcg1/fasthugs) - use fastai-v2 with HuggingFace's pretrained transformers
+- [AdaptNLP]() - a high-level framework and library for running, training, and deploying state-of-the-art NLP models for end-to-end tasks

 ### Medical Imaging
 - [fmi](https://github.com/asvcode/fmi) - additional functionality for use with fastai’s medical imaging module